markyjackson-taulia/Personal-Goals/README.md

 2. Build a simple project a week.
 3. Deepen my understanding of JavaScript.
 4. FCC --> In Progress
-5. HTML/CSS Refresher
+5. Udemy Web Development Course
-6. Get a Job
+6. Land a Job